Places that have been Lost

-Since the founding of Okotoks 130 years ago, the face of the town has changed many times.
-Buildings that were once focal points of the community have vanished forever.
+The face of Okotoks has changed many times since its incorporation as a village in 1893.
+Buildings that were once focal points of the community have vanished.
 Fires and floods, recessions and depressions, development and technological change, all have taken their toll on the buildings of Okotoks.
 When new buildings have risen to take their place, the memory of what was there before fades, but it is not lost.
 With the aid of historic photographs, we can reconjure these lost structures, and create a tangible connection with the past.
 In this tour we will see some of the buildings that no longer stand, learn about the roles they fulfilled and meet the people who lived, worked, or played in them.
-We will see why some buildings survive, while others do not, and remind ourselves of the importance of preserving our shared built heritage whenever we can.
+We will see why some buildings survive, while others do not, and remind ourselves of the importance of preserving our heritage buildings whenever we can.
 This tour begins near the former site of the Catholic Church on Northridge Drive, and continues down Elizabeth Street to see some of the homes and shops that once lined that thoroughfare.
-Then we'll continue down North Railway Street, the town's centre of gravity in its early years.
-Finally we'll loop back along the town's old industrial waterfront, and learn how the industries that powered Okotoks early economy have faded away, leaving behind a beautiful and tranquil urban park along the banks of the Sheep River.
+Then we'll continue down North Railway Street, the town's commercial core in its early years.
+Finally we'll loop back adjacent to the river, and learn how the lumber and agricultural industries contributed to Okotoks’ early economy.

 1. St. James Catholic Church

-Construction of the church began in early 1903 on land donated by John Lineham, west of the town's central core at the time.
+Construction of the church began in early 1903 on land donated by John Lineham, west of the town's central core.
 It was built in the Gothic Revival style, and included "stained glass, wood finished interior, hand-built altar made by Fr.
-Dubois from apple crates, [a] curved ceiling and a choir loft."xx1 At a solemn ceremony on July 26, 1903, the new church was consecrated by Bishop Emile Legal, the Bishop of St. Albert.
+Dubois from apple crates, [a] curved ceiling and a choir loft."1 On July 26, 1903, the new church was consecrated by Bishop Emile Legal of Saint- Albert (St. Albert).
 The ceremony was attended by 70 Catholics from the Okotoks area, but also 140 Protestants--much of the town turned out for the occasion.
-The first parish priest, Father Lestance, as well as priests from elsewhere in the region attended.
-The famous Father Albert Lacombe may have been there as well; an invitation to him for the blessing survives in the Provincial Archives, though it's unclear if he ever made the journey.xx2 The tightly-knit Catholic community was always a small minority in Okotoks, and this church served as its focal point.
-St. James's parish records kept track of all the births, baptisms, marriages, and deaths amongst the flock.
-This church building fulfilled its purpose well for much of the 20th Century, since the local population didn't grow much beyond its early size around 500.
-Once the population began to grow again in the 1970s, a new and larger church was needed.
-In 1983 a new St. James Church was built to the north-east of town along Range Road 293.
-As Okotoks kept growing so too did the Catholic congregation, and in 2007 a new and even larger church replaced that one, giving worshippers in Okotoks a new home that they continue to use today.
+The first parish priest, Father Joseph Lestanc, as well as priests from elsewhere in the region attended.
+The prominent Father Albert Lacombe may have been there as well; an invitation to him for the blessing survives in the Provincial Archives, though it's unclear if he ever made the journey.2 The tightly-knit Catholic community was always a small minority in Okotoks, and this church served as its focal point.
+Parish records kept track of all the births, baptisms, marriages, and deaths amongst the flock.
+This church fulfilled its purpose well for much of the 20th Century, since the local population didn't grow much beyond its early size around 500.
+Once the population began to grow in the 1970s, a new and larger church was needed.
+In 1983 a new St. James Church was built next to the original building and then in 2007 a new and even larger church was built on 32nd Street, giving worshippers in Okotoks a new home that they continue to use today.

 2. The Toll of Floods

-People in Okotoks have enormous experience of flooding.
-Just in the 21st Century, the town's been flooded in 2005, 2008, 2011, and 2013.
-It also occurred in the town's early years too.
-An account of the 1916 flood (pictured above), appeared in the Okotoks Review.
-It illustrates how the swelling river quickly overwhelmed the town, damaging many buildings in the process.
-It also shows the community banding together to relieve the situation under intense pressure, and taking care of each other in the aftermath.
+People in Okotoks have experience with floods.
+Just in the 21st Century, the town witnessed significant floods in 2005 and 2013.
+An account of the 1915 flood (pictured above), appeared in the Okotoks Review.
+It describes how the swelling river quickly overwhelmed the town, damaging many buildings in the process.
+It also tells how the community banding together to relieve the situation under intense pressure, and taking care of each other in the aftermath.
 "Okotoks was visited by a bad flood last Saturday when our usually quiet and peaceable Sheep Creek went on the rampage in the early morning hours.
 The creek crossed the track and the little bridge at Spring Creek and poured down the roadway.
 "Considerable relief was given to the situation by a number of volunteers in the early hours who cleared out the culverts under the C.P.R. tracks south of Hughes store.
 While they were doing this a large portion of the roadway under the track beside the culvert washed out and the water commenced to pour through and back to the creek.
 At its height the water was from 6 in. to 2 feet deep on Main Street and in the western portions of the town which are a little low the water was from three to five feet deep.
 "The damage done was not nearly as great as was anticipated at first but the inconvenience to many was great.
 The families of C.O.
 Saunders, D. Morrison, Geo.
 Scott, Jack Thompson, Grindell, Rev. Rogers and several others had to flee in the middle of the night with water all around their houses.
 "The water got into nearly all the cellars in town and the greatest amount of loss was done to the stock of the tenants of the Lineham Block... and also to the stock in the cellar of Ritchie & Allen's store at the corner.
 It is not certain yet what the total damage all over the town amounts to but probably a couple of thousand dollars would cover it.
 "The worst inconvenience was caused by the bursting of the gas main where it crosses Sheep Creek close to the railway bridge.
 The company with commendable energy immediately got to work and by Sunday noon had a temporary connection made across the bridge.
 Those who had coal ranges were kept busy cooking for themselves and their neighbors.
 "A relic of the flood is seen in the quantities of loose sidewalk floating around in the west end.
-The Council have put men to work however repairing and generally fixing things up, including the culvert beside the rink which was washed out.
-"One of the saddest incidents connected with the recent flood was the death of Eddie Buckler of Black Diamond who drowned while attempting to cross the creek near Lineham.
-Owing to the extremely strong current the rig was upset and the seat was separated from the wagon taking Mr. Buckler with it.
-His body was recovered later.
-The horses succeeded in getting to land and brought the wagon with them."xx1
+The Council have put men to work however repairing and generally fixing things up, including the culvert beside the rink which was washed out…”1

 3. The Daggetts